-\begin{remark} The proof of Lemma $\ref{lemma:1}$ is similar to that given in \cite[Lemma 2.2]{Wang-Xu22}, and so is omitted here.
-Based upon the approximating error $\eqref{pri:1}$ at large-scales, it is not hard to show show the proof of Proposition $\ref{P:1}$ by a similar argument developed in \cite[Theorem 5.1]{Shen16}, and is left to the reader. \end{remark}
+\begin{remark} \emph{If the admissible coefficient $a$ is symmetry, we can choose $\gamma=1$.
+The proof of Lemma $\ref{lemma:1}$ is similar to that given in \cite[Lemma 2.2]{Wang-Xu22}, so is omitted here.
+Based upon the approximating error $\eqref{pri:1}$ at large scales, it is not hard to show the proof of Proposition $\ref{P:1}$ by an analogous argument developed in \cite[Theorem 5.1]{Shen16}, and is therefore left to the reader.} \end{remark}